wesley-petit/game-production-pipeline/docs/install-jenkins.md

     <p align="center"><img width="70%" src="./assets/jenkins/windows-node-configuration.png" alt="Windows Node configuration"></p>

-6. Now, click on the node and execute the given command in the windows agent.
+6. Now, click on the node and copy the given command in a file of your windows agent (e.g. LaunchAgent.bat).

+7. To run your Jenkins agent automatically during system boot, open Task Scheduler.

+8. Click on `Create Task...`.

+9. Enter a meaningful name for the task (e.g., Jenkins Agent Startup).

+10. Under the General tab, check `Run whether user is logged on or not`.

+11. Under the Triggers tab, add a new trigger and set it to `At startup`, then click OK.

+12. Under the Actions tab, create a bew action and set the Program/script field with the path to your .bat file that starts the Jenkins agent.
+Click OK.

+13. Click OK to save the task.

+14. Restart your server to test that the Jenkins agent runs automatically on boot.

 ## Configuration